JOQL

 $filters

-The $filters main params property allows to specify filters to be apply to the query call.
+The main $filters params property allows specifying filters to apply to the query call.

-For example, the following request will list all of the projects for which title contains 'safari'
+For example, the following request will list all tickets for which the name contains safari.

 {